100 iconic moments from music history

 Notorious B.I.G. is murdered in a drive-by shooting

 Like his rival Tupac Shakur, rapper Christopher Wallace, the Notorious B.I.G., was murdered in Los Angeles in a drive-by shooting on March 9, 1997.
-Wallace's family alleged that corrupt Los Angeles police officers were to blame for his death, and filed a $400 million lawsuit against the LAPD.
+Wallace's family alleged that corrupt Los Angeles police officers were to blame for his death, and filed a $400 million lawsuit against the Los Angeles police department.

 Elton John performs at Princess Diana's funeral

-The musician captured the mourning of the masses when he performed a reworked version of "Candle in the Wind" at Princess Diana's funeral.
-The performance was broadcast to hundreds of millions of viewers around the world, according to Reuters via Al Jazeera.
+Elton John captured the mourning of the masses when he performed a reworked version of "Candle in the Wind" at Princess Diana's funeral on Sept.
+6, 1997.
+The performance was broadcast to hundreds of millions of viewers around the world, and as reported by Jon O'Brien of Mental Floss, the recording of "Candle in the Wind '97" sold more than 650,000 copies in the United Kingdom on its first day, and in one week, it sold 3.5 million copies in the United States.

 Britney Spears wears controversial schoolgirl outfit in video